 Brick Kilns: A Hidden Industry

-The brick kiln industry in South Asia is vast, with approximately 152,700 active kilns across the region.
-The kilns produce 21% of the world’s bricks, employing over 16 million people and 500,000 animals to make more than a fifth (21%) of the world’s bricks (Dirty Stack, High Stakes, World Bank 2020).
-It is one of the most challenging work environments for people and animals alike, which is why it is often referred to as an exploitative industry (alongside coal mines).
+The brick kiln industry in South Asia is vast.
+There are approximately 152,700 active kilns across the region.
+The kilns produce 21% of the world’s bricks, employing over 16 million people and 500,000 animals (Dirty Stack, High Stakes, World Bank 2020).
+It is one of the most challenging work environments for people and animals, which is why it is referred to as an exploitative industry (alongside coal mines).

-The conditions in brick kilns take a heavy toll on their human and animal workforce as well as damaging the natural environment.
-In order to address the complex challenges of brick kilns, Brooke has adopted a ‘One Health’ approach.
+Brick kilns take a heavy toll on their animal and human workforce as well as damaging the environment.
+To address the complex challenges, Brooke has adopted a ‘One Health’ approach.

-One Health is a concept that recognises the links between human, animal and environmental health and how each has an impact on the others, both positively and negatively.
+One Health is a concept that recognises the links between human, animal and environmental health, and how each impact the others, both positively and negatively.

-Another example is in Pakistan, where Brooke has been working with the government and the Brick Kiln Association to plant trees at kilns to address pollution and land degradation.
-These trees include fruit and shade species and will not only reduce carbon footprints, but also provide shade and shelter to the working animals and their owners, and reduce the kiln's carbon footprint.
+Another example is in Pakistan.
+Brooke works with the government and Brick Kiln Association to plant trees at kilns to address pollution and land degradation.
+The trees produce fruit and shade for the working animals and their owners, and reduce the kiln's carbon footprint.

 Improving Welfare Through Partnerships